zeejers/zscripts/README.md

-# MY PERSONAL MONOREPO
+# ZSCRIPTS - Lightweight personal monorepo configuration

 Collected functionality that can be added and called in a few keystrokes.

 Random helpers I want to save off and call.
+Some examples are provided in scripts, but you should build your own!

 # SETUP